Bird Navigation: How do swifts find their way back to Hampstead, and how do pigeons home?

 At Rosslyn Hill Chapel on Thursday 17 October 2019

 7:30 refreshments, 8:00pm talk.
-Admission is free and non-members are welcome
+Admission is free to members of the Society and Marylebone Birdwatching Society and non-members can purchase tickets via Eventbright.

 Every spring swifts fly from equatorial Africa across the Sahara desert and over Spain and France before crossing the sea to England.
 They often return to the same place they nested the previous year, where they meet their life-long mates.
 Racing pigeons can fly home from 600 miles away in a single day, even when released far from anywhere they have ever been before.
 How do they do it?